webpack/webpack.js.org/src/content/configuration/output.md

 ## `output.hashDigest`

 The encoding to use when generating the hash, defaults to `'hex'`.
 All encodings from Node.JS' [`hash.digest`](https://nodejs.org/api/crypto.html#crypto_hash_digest_encoding) are supported.
-Using `'base64'` for filenames might be problematic since it has the character `/` in its alphabet.
+Using `'base64'` for filenames might be problematic since it has the character `/` in it's alphabet.
 Likewise `'latin1'` could contain any character.

 ## `output.hashDigestLength`